AxelGeist/fischer-random-chess/README.md

 # Chess960

-To launch the server:
+How to launch the server:
 ```sh
 cd fishes-app
 npm install
 npm start
 ```

-The default port number is 3333.
+The port number is 3333.

-Enjoy.
+Have fun!